greggman/HappyFunTimes/docs/makinggames.md

 And finally add Android on top of that and possibly iPad and other tablets and you can see this is the hardest part.

 Be sure to test before you demo!
-If you happen to be on a Mac the iOS Simulator is your friend.
+If you happen to be on a Mac the iOS Simulator that comes with XCode is your friend.

 ## Games in JavaScript